kkafar/theme-manager/README.md

 Commands:
-  set   Sets theme by name or basing on current time help  Print this message or the help of the given subcommand(s)
+  set   Sets theme by name or basing on current time get   Retrieves current configuration and prints it to logfile or stdout help  Print this message or the help of the given subcommand(s)

 Options: